 Take a top corner of the towel near the cat's head and bring it over so it wraps around its back, leaving only the head exposed.
 Tuck the cat's tail to the side of its body so it stays inside the towel.
 Wrap the top corner of this side around the neck gently, making sure the paws are inside the towel.

 Switch hands and maintain gentle pressure on the cat's back.

 Take the other top corner of the towel and wrap that end firmly over the cat's back.

 Lift the Cat and Wrap Remaining Towel

 Gently lift the cat and wrap any remaining towel under the cat's body.
 Offer your cat a treat at this point so it can associate towels with pleasurable treats.

 Use one arm to brace the wrapped cat against your body while you give medications, clean ears, or do anything else needed to your cat's head.
 Do not let go or the cat will escape the towel wrap.

 Repeat Wrapping Process for Nail Trims and Paw Handling

-For nail trims or paw handling, repeat the wrapping process but leave one paw out of the towel.
+For nail trims or paw handling, repeat the wrapping process but leave one or both paws out of the towel.
 If you need to access the tail or rear end, leave this part exposed.